Findlay Township, Pennsylvania: Economy

 Dick's Sporting Goods is headquartered in Findlay Township.

 Since mid-2014, the Pittsburgh Post-Gazette has had a large printing operation in the Clinton area of the township.

 Prior to its dissolution, MidAtlantic Airways had its headquarters on the grounds of Pittsburgh International Airport in Findlay.

 Since 1979, the RIDC has developed business and research park property adjacent to the airport.

 Education

 West Allegheny School District serves the township.
 The Wilson School serves elementary school students.
 West Allegheny Middle School and West Allegheny High School serve secondary students.

 Western Allegheny Community Library serves Findlay Township, North Fayette, and Oakdale.

+Transportation

+A portion of Pittsburgh International Airport is in Findlay Township.